prometheus/prometheus/docs/querying/api.md

 GET /api/v1/targets
 ```

-Currently only the active targets are part of the response.
+Both the active and dropped targets are part of the response.
+`labels` represents the label set after relabelling has occurred.
+`discoveredLabels` represent the unmodified labels retrieved during service discovery before relabelling has occurred.
+A label is considered dropped as soon as the first relabelling rule drops it.

 ```json
 $ curl http://localhost:9090/api/v1/targets